 Is there any help with medication for people with dexterity difficulties?

 A Blister pack pen device is easy to hold and grip and helps you get into a medication blister pack more easily.
+You can buy these online.
 A Haleraid or other inhaler aids are available for people who are arthritic or have difficulty depressing an inhaler.
+These are available at pharmacies or online.

 If an eyedrop bottle is too small to squeeze a drop from, there are eye drop dispensers designed for arthritic hands.
 Winged caps are a simple device that is placed onto the top of a medication bottle to help open it.